phaneesh707/Expense-tracker/README.md

 **Expense Tracker Project for CMPE172**

-Group members: Hieu Hoang, Amy Lan-Anh Phan, Dongyoung Kim
+Team members: Hieu Hoang, Amy Lan-Anh Phan, Dongyoung Kim

 **Description**

 Expense tracker is an application that helps people keep track of their expenses.
 It is a 3-tier architecture application that uses React as its presentation tier, Java and Spring boot for its application tier, and Amazon RDS as its data tier.
+The application allow users to view their expenses and balance, add an expense, and view a chart that shows them how much they've spent each day for the past 7 days.

 **Requirements to run application on localhost**